bids-standard/bids-matlab/README.md

 There are demos and tutorials showing some of the features in the `demos` folder.

-## Requirements

-BIDS-MATLAB works with:

-- Octave 5.2.0 or newer
-- MATLAB R2014a or newer

-We aim for compatibility with the latest stable release of Octave at any time.
-Compatibility can sometimes also be achieved with older versions of Octave but this is not guaranteed.

 ### Reading and writing JSON files

 Make sure to be familiar with the [JSON 101](https://bids-standard.github.io/stats-models/json_101.html).